 Carolina students receive one of the best public educations in the nation, thanks to visionary educators teaching in the classroom.
 But for students to enter careers as ambitious, adept and empathetic leaders, experiential learning outside of the classroom is also key.

-The newly established Pavel Molchanov Scholars program will make experiential learning accessible to more students interested in critical environmental issues.
+The Pavel Molchanov Scholars program makes experiential learning accessible to more students interested in critical environmental issues.
 The program provides stipends and matches students to internships based on their interest and academic field of study.